-What you Should Know About High School
+What You Should Know About High School

 - While sixth graders are not expected to know what courses they want to take in high school, it is important for students and parents to have a general understanding of the course offerings.
-A full list of high school courses is available at www.hcpss.org under Academics. - Students must pass PARCC Assessments in Algebra I and English 10 and the Maryland High School Assessments in Science and Government.
-If Algebra I is taken in middle school, another mathematics assessment must be taken in high school. - The mathematics courses taken in middle school determine the mathematics placement in high school. - High school grade point averages are reported when students apply to college.
+A full list of high school courses is available at www.hcpss.org under Academics. - Students must pass the Maryland Comprehensive Assessment Program (MCAP) in Algebra I, English 10, Government and the Maryland Integrated Science Assessment. - The mathematics courses taken in middle school determine the mathematics placement in high school. - High school grade point averages are reported when students apply to college.
 It is important to find the right balance between course rigor and grades. - Students must complete 75 hours of service learning.
 Most HCPSS students complete this requirement in middle school through a curricular project completed during each of the three years.